 As have consumers in the U.S., Canadians have fallen hard for the ease, selection, and low cost of shopping on Amazon sites.
 Amazon.ca is the most popular online store in Canada by a wide margin.

 Interestingly, Amazon competes with itself in Canada.
-Amazon.com (the company’s U.S.-based site) is the second-most popular online shopping destination for Canadian consumers.
+Amazon.com (the company’s U.S.-based site) is the fourth-most popular online shopping destination for Canadian consumers.

 Internet Shopping and Research Habits